 The MCO is required to submit any information to the Department concerning the lock-in policies, procedures, and criteria, if requested.
 The MCO must submit reports on lock-in participants, if requested by the Department.
 At a minimum, a lock-in report must include lock-in participant information, pharmacy provider information, and effective dates for the MCO lock-in.

 9.12 Pharmacy Rebates

-The MCO is not authorized to collect or negotiate rebates with drug companies for preferred pharmaceutical products.
+The MCO is not authorized to collect or negotiate rebates with drug companies for any product agents listed within any therapeutic class on the State PDL.

 9.13 Rebate Disputes